Albert A. IkkalaOctober 5, 1920 ~ January 13, 2018 (age 97)

 He is survived by his three daughters – Dianne “DD” (Keith) Alto of Cadillac, MI, Carrie (Don) Thorley of Peshtigo, WI and Patti (Bill) Freniere of Edmond, OK; grandchildren – Susan Alto, Dan (Beth) Alto, Kimberly (Jeremy) Tietyen, Marianne (Tom) Evancheck, Kali Freniere, Billy Freniere; great grandchildren – Ashley, Hailey, Alexis Alto, Jake, Benjamin, Caroline Tietyen, and Michael Evancheck; sister – Helen Schallow of Geneseo, IL; and numerous nieces and nephews.
 Albert was preceded in death by his parents Henry and Hilma; wife – Olive who died in 1995; brothers - Aaro who died serving in WWII, Art who died serving in the Korean War, and Arnold Ikkala; sister – Elma Robertson.

 Services will be held at the Sion Lutheran Church on Wednesday, January 17, 2018.
 Visitation will be from 10:00 a.m. until 12:00 p.m.
 Pastor Paul Kelto will conduct Albert’s funeral service at noon.
-Interment will be at the Pine Grove Cemetery in Chatham in the spring where military honors will be conducted by the American Legion, Vietnam Veterans, and Ikkala Brothers V.F.W.
+Interment will be at the Pine Grove Cemetery in Chatham on Thursday, June 7, 2018 at 2:00 p.m.
+Military honors will be conducted by the American Legion, Vietnam Veterans, and Ikkala Brothers V.F.W.
 Honor Guards.
 He will be escorted by sons-in-law and grandsons – Keith, Don, Bill, Billy, Dan, and Jeremy.

 In lieu of flowers, memorials are requested to be made to the Sion Lutheran Church or the Ikkala Brothers V.F.W.
 Post in Albert’s name.